kelj0/LearningPython/README.md

 The functional tests are the ultimate judge of wheather your application works or not.
 The unit tests are a tool to help you along the way

+A long unit test either needs to be broken into two, or it may be an indication that the thing you’re testing is too complicated

 ```

 ## Random<a name="Random"></a>